 - September 1 for fall convocation

-> If you don't attend the ceremony, your diploma will be held in the Registrar's Office or Graduate Studies Office for pick-up for approximately one week following convocation.
+If you don't attend the ceremony, your diploma will be held in the Registrar's Office or Graduate Studies and Postdoctoral Affairs for pick-up for approximately one week following convocation.
 If you aren't able to pick up your diploma during this time, it will be mailed to the home address you've listed in Quest.

-> Convocation information is sent via email to your Waterloo account.
+Convocation information is sent via email to your Waterloo account.
 If you're not using your Waterloo account, change your preference in Quest.

 For step-by-step instructions, view the web page "How do I view my intention to graduate information?"